EOEPCA/eoepca/test/acceptance/02__Processing/01__ADES/data/processing-application.md

 ## Application Deployment

+Application deployment is made by POST to path `/wps3/processes`.

-An application is deployed by executing (API Processes) the pre-installed 'DeployProcess' process, which expects an input parameter `applicationPackage` that provides the CWL application package.
+Internally, within the ADES, the deployment is made by executing the pre-installed 'DeployProcess' process, which expects an input parameter `applicationPackage` that provides the CWL application package.
 The 'DeployProcess' supports the following mimeTypes for the application package payload:
 * application/atom+xml - see [section Application Package in Catalogue](#application-package-in-catalogue "Application Package in Catalogue") below for an example of this encoding
 * application/cwl

-`POST /<user-id>/wps3/processes/DeployProcess`
+`POST /<user-id>/wps3/processes`

 POST body in accordance with API Processes 'execute' schema...